John Whaley, PhD, Partner

 In addition, John has extensive expertise applying a Heartwired research approach to controversial and emotionally-complex issues, and leveraging that research to develop effective communications that reflect the values, beliefs, identities, emotions, and lived experiences of diverse audiences.

 Prior to joining Goodwin Simon Strategic Research in 2014, John served as Vice President at Peter D. Hart Research Associates in Washington, D.C., where his clients included Planned Parenthood, the DSCC, the Center for American Progress, SEIU, and the University of California.
 John also served as Senior Vice President at American Environics, a research firm combining traditional polling methods with in-depth techniques in cognitive linguistics and political psychology.

-Mr. Whaley first joined Hart Research in 2003 after receiving his doctorate in political science from American University, where he taught a course on research design and methodology for six years.
+John received his doctorate in political science from American University in 2003, where he also taught a course on research design and methodology.
 His dissertation focused on corruption in Congress, a project for which he conducted in-depth interviews with more than 40 current and former Members of Congress as well as scores of other ethics experts.
 He continued his focus on corruption and governance issues while working for the National Democratic Institute for International Affairs (NDI), Transparency International, and the Center for Public Integrity.
-Mr. Whaley received his B.A. in political science from UC Berkeley in 1989.
+A native Californian, John received his B.A. in political science from UC Berkeley in 1989.